 In addition to having these tools, taking self-defense classes can equip you with the skills to effectively utilize these non-lethal tools and employ defensive techniques to evade an attacker.

-A flashlight can serve a dual purpose by not only increasing visibility but also potentially disorienting an attacker when shone in their eyes.
+A flashlight can serve a dual purpose by increasing visibility and potentially disorienting an attacker when shone in their eyes.
 It can also be used as a blunt object in self-defense.

 Hands-Free Convenience

-Keeping your hands free, except for essential items, is another key to staying safe during night walks as it enables you to react quickly to any potential threats.
+Keeping your hands free, except for essential items, is another key to staying safe during night walks.
+It enables you to react quickly to any potential threats.
 Carry only one bag to ensure your hands are not overly occupied and mobility is not hindered.

 It is important to have a personal safety device that is quickly accessible and does not require digging through a bag, such as a device that can be attached to clothing or carried in hand.